ramory-l/Pachinko/README.md

 # Pachinko

-Sprite Kit game.
 Try to delete all boxes only with five balls!
 Green ball to green slots give you extra ball.
 ![](SpriteKit-test-game.gif)

 ## Built With

-* UIKit framework used
+* SpriteKit framework used
 * Swift programming language

 ## Authors